 No one better than you knows how to make your child enjoy the moment.
 And to be honest, the only thing your kids need to stay focused on is the games they’ll play with you.

 SO HOW DOES IT WORK A FAMILY OR NEWBORN PHOTOSHOOT WITH A TODDLER?
 WHAT IF THEY GET UPSET?

 So far, I never had a child making an impossible tantrum while I’m there taking photos.
-Yes, there have been some crying.
+Yes, there has been some crying.
 But also comfort, love, and hugs from their parents.

 I’m not afraid of those moments.
 And I’m also not uncomfortable photographing them in a respectful way.

 But I take their emotions seriously: if they say or show me they’re uncomfortable with it, I will put my camera away until they feel better.

 The curious thing is that most parents are more than just ok with having those photos: they actually love them!

 Not only to celebrate childhood in all honesty.
 They’re also showing their children it is ok to cry and be upset.
 That happy families are not those where such moments don’t exist, but the ones where they learn and grow together.
 Where they support each other.

 And they get to keep and treasure the hugs and comfort they still can give to their children in such a strong deep way.

 It will change a ton the way they cry when they’re older, and it will change a lot the way you calm them.